Skip to content

 Aïda Muluneh

-Her photography has been published widely, and can be found in the permanent collections of the Museum of Modern Art (MoMA), the Smithsonian’s National Museum of African Art, Hood Museum, The RISD Museum of Art, and the Museum of Biblical Art in the United States.
-She was the 2007 recipient of the European Union Prize in the Rencontres Africaines de la Photographie in Bamako, Mali, the 2010 winner of the CRAF International Award of Photography in Spilimbergo, Italy, and 2018 CatchLight Fellow in San Francisco, USA.
-In 2019, she became the first black woman to co-curate the Nobel Peace Prize exhibition and in the following year, she returned as a commissioned artist for the prize.
+Born in Addis Ababa in 1974, Aida Muluneh graduated from Howard University in Washington, D.C., with a degree in Communications, majoring in Film.
+Her photography has been widely published and is included in the permanent collections of prestigious institutions such as the Museum of Modern Art (MoMA), the Smithsonian’s National Museum of African Art, the Hood Museum, the RISD Museum of Art, and the Museum of Biblical Art in the United States.
+Muluneh received the European Union Prize at the Rencontres Africaines de la Photographie in Bamako, Mali, in 2007, the CRAF International Award of Photography in Spilimbergo, Italy, in 2010, and was a CatchLight Fellow in San Francisco, USA, in 2018.
+In 2020, she was honored with the Royal Photographic Society Award in Curatorship.
+In 2023, Aïda Muluneh was the cover of the critically acclaimed Tate Modern exhibition, ‘A World in Common: Contemporary African Photography’ curated by Osei Bonsu.

 Selected works